List of IGPX characters: Team Velshtein

-Dew is the defender for Team Velshtein and an observer.
-He observes team plays and reports that information to his team to give them an edge.
+Dew is the defender for Team Velshtein and an observer, who observes team plays and reports that information to his team to give them an edge.
 He seems to be able to pay attention to minor details.
-His mech is distinguishable by the almost triangular-like armor plates on its arms, which can also spin to add a devastating edge to Dew's blows.
+His mech is distinguishable by the triangular-like armor plates on its arms, which can spin to add a devastating edge to Dew's blows.

 Team White Snow

-This team replaces Team Black Egg in Season 2 after Black Egg finished in last place during the first season.
-They started in the same place as Team Satomi did in Season 1, coming up from the IG-2 to take a crack at becoming IG-1 champions.
-Their mechs have the ability to hack into enemy mechs and take total control of their systems, though this requires physical contact with the other mech and was banned by the IGPX League after it was used against Team Satomi.
+A team that replaces Team Black Egg in Season 2 after Black Egg finished in last place during the first season.
+They started in the same place as Team Satomi did in Season 1, advancing from the IG-2 to attempt to become IG-1 champions.
+Their mechs have the ability to hack into enemy mechs and take control of their systems, which requires physical contact with the other mech and was banned by the IGPX League after it was used against Team Satomi.
 In their first match against Satomi, they score a resounding victory by taking control of the Satomi mechs and forcing them to attack each other.
-Amy's mech ends up being destroyed from the waist down by a kick from above by Takeshi controlled by Zanak.
-Amy is sent to the hospital, and is suspended from the next 2 races: Satomi vs Velshtein and Satomi vs Skylark.
-Team White Snow also has the tendency to sabotage or spy on Team Satomi by hacking into their computer systems thus memorizing all of Team Satomi's plays as shown in the last race.
-Team White Snow has also combined their mechs into "Snowman", a large behemoth designed to prevent the other team from passing them on the track.
-It also has many extended, spiked arms.
+After Amy's mech is destroyed from the waist down by Takeshi's mech, controlled by Zanak, she is hospitalized and suspended from the next two races: Satomi vs Velshtein and Satomi vs Skylark.
+Team White Snow tends to sabotage or spy on Team Satomi by hacking into their computer systems to memorize their plays.
+Team White Snow can also combine their mechs into "Snowman", a large behemoth with many extended, spiked arms that is designed to prevent the other team from passing them on the track.